CMLennon/421-lab-notes-fall19/README.md

 # 421-Lab-Notes

 Here is where you can see the lab notes for Luciana Etcheverry's Econometrics (EC421) for Fall 2019.
-I'll periodically update these after class on Tuesdays, and I will generally try to make these serve as a complement rather than a substitute for lab.
+We'll periodically update these after class on Tuesdays, and I will generally try to make these serve as a complement rather than a substitute for lab.

 For those having difficulty finding their filepath: